 In these conditions, privacy is treasured.
 As usual, the market provides a solution.
 Small chambers quietly proliferate within office towers, transit stations, and residential blocks.
-An unassuming door leads to a sound-deadened, indestructible room with a single light source.
-For a fee, desperate citizens have space to relax, meditate, and act out whatever impulses our social brains inhibit.
-Most people sing, or scream, or meditate, tuning out the world and recovering their individuality.
+An unassuming door leads to a soundproof, indestructible room with a single light source.
+For a fee, desperate citizens have space to relax, meditate, and act out whatever impulse our social brains inhibit.
+Most people sing, or scream, or bask in silence, tuning out the world and recovering their individuality.
 Some exploit the space for darker uses.
-Organized crime was quick to see value and now controls access to urban tranquility.
+Organized crime was quick to see potential and now controls access to urban tranquility.

 As tech companies well know, our private thoughts have value.
 Marketing firms and governments crave data on our desires, needs, and seditious opinions.
 Will the corrupt networks monetizing our solitude cave to their pressure?
 Will the sovereignty of our inner life hold?

 While making something beautiful, we discover patterns that resonate.
 An artist will sometimes find common threads linking mathematics, natural forces, and our own mythology.
 Philosophers, mathematicians, and scientists of every field all originated from the same cloth: creative people seeking a universal order.
 Great artists tap into that knowledge as they master the language of aesthetics, which most of us can hear but not speak.